giftyemefatechhub/sustainableproject/public/doc/work-with-a-example-python-development-repo.md

 * Windows where Python is installed in the Windows installation and the terminal used is Git Bash.
 * Linux, macOS or Windows with WSL.

-You have an development environment that fullfills the needs as specified in [Lab environment](lab-environment).
+You have an development environment that fulfills the needs as specified in [Lab environment](lab-environment).

 You can work using a [Python virtual environment](python-venv).